lcpz/lain/imap.md

-Show mail status in a textbox over IMAP protocol.
+Shows mail status in a textbox over IMAP protocol.

 Dependencies: